COMP2160-Game-Development/Prac-01/README.md

 Finally, we want to change the color back.
 In addition to `OnMouseDown()`, there is also an `OnMouseUp()` method.
 Add this method to your Waypoint code, and write code to change the color back to the default.
 Where else should you be setting the color to default?

-### Marks for today
+### Goal for today
-To receive a mark, show your demonstrator:
+If you have the following, then you've completed the exercise:

-* Your notes on event based programming and the different variables used in this code.
+* Some notes on event based programming and the different variables used in this code.
-* Your console, printing both deltaTime and the target's position.
+* Your console can correctly print both deltaTime and the target's position.
-* How you modified player movement.
+* You modified player movement and understand the difference each method has on the player movement.
-* The waypoints changing colour.
+* The waypoints change colour.